leandroatochkin/SpotPlaylistGen/README.md

 Click Login with Spotify → redirected to Spotify auth

-After login, redirected back to frontend
+After login, the input fields are enabled

-UI updates with your Spotify profile info

 Click Logout → session destroyed, redirected back to frontend